kstep/graphicsmagick/www/index.rst

 .. _GPL Version 2 :  http://www.fsf.org/licenses/licenses.html

 GraphicsMagick is the swiss army knife of image processing.
-It provides a robust collection of tools and libraries which support reading, writing, and manipulating an image in over 88 major formats including important formats like DPX, GIF, JPEG, JPEG-2000, PNG, PDF, SVG, and TIFF.
+Comprised of 337K lines of C and C++ code, it provides a robust collection of tools and libraries which support reading, writing, and manipulating an image in over 88 major formats including important formats like DPX, GIF, JPEG, JPEG-2000, PNG, PDF, PNM, and TIFF.
 GraphicsMagick supports huge images on systems that support large files, and has been tested with gigapixel-size images.
 GraphicsMagick can create new images on the fly, making it suitable for building dynamic Web applications.
 GraphicsMagick may be used to resize, rotate, sharpen, color reduce, or add special effects to an image and save the result in the same or differing image format.
-Image processing operations are available from the command line, as well as through C, C++, Perl, or Windows COM programming interfaces.
-Extensions are available from third-parties to support `programming`_ in Tcl, and Ruby.
+Image processing operations are available from the command line, as well as through C, C++, Perl, Tcl, Ruby, or Windows COM programming interfaces.
 With some modification, language extensions for ImageMagick may be used.

 GraphicsMagick is originally derived from ImageMagick_ 5.5.2.
-Since the branch from ImageMagick, many improvements have been made (`see news <NEWS.html>`_) by `many authors <authors.html>`_ using an open development model.
-GraphicsMagick is more efficient than ImageMagick (`see benchmark report <benchmarks.html>`_) so it gets the job done faster using fewer resources.
+Since the branch from ImageMagick, many improvements have been made (`see news
+<NEWS.html>`_) by `many authors <authors.html>`_ using an open
+development model.
+GraphicsMagick is much more efficient than ImageMagick (`see benchmark report <benchmarks.html>`_) so it gets the job done faster using fewer resources.
 GraphicsMagick is available for free, may be used to support both open and proprietary applications, and may be redistributed without fee.

 GraphicsMagick is `copyrighted <Copyright.html>`_ by the GraphicsMagick Group as well as many others.
-GraphicsMagick is dististributed under an X11-style license (“MIT License”), which is approved by the `Open Source Initiative`_ and declared by the FSF_ to be compatible with the `GPL Version 2`_.
+GraphicsMagick is dististributed under an X11-style license ("MIT License"), which is approved by the `Open Source Initiative`_ and declared by the FSF_ to be compatible with the `GPL Version 2`_.

 Here are just a few `examples <images/examples.jpg>`_ of what GraphicsMagick can do: